 To Store

-• Rice gets hard and dry in the refrigerator.
-My recommendation is to put the sushi rice in an airtight container and store it in the freezer for up to a month.
-You can defrost it overnight in the fridge, and then microwave to room temperature (not hot).
+• Rice gets hard and dry in the refrigerator from the cold air.
+Therefore, I recommend freezing the leftover sushi rice in an airtight container for up to a month.
+When you're ready to use it, defrost the frozen rice overnight in the fridge, then bring it to room temperature (not hot) in the microwave.
 If you really want to refrigerate it, cover the container with a thick kitchen towel, so the rice will stay cool but not become cold.

 Nutrition